 Live music can be heard at a multitude of settings on the luxury ocean liner which has 14 bars, lounges and clubs; Cunard partners with the prestigious New York’s Julliard School of Music for jazz musicians.
 In addition, the cruise line is partnered with one of the most famous acting schools, London’s Royal Academy which provides the Queen Mary 2 graduates who perform special versions of renowned plays and adaptions of great literary classics.
 The Empire Casino offers guests, mostly made up of North American and British travelers, a chance to try their luck with a variety of gaming options including blackjack, roulette and 3-card poker at one of the dozen tables and over a hundred slot machines.

-Queen Mary 2 offers between twenty to twenty-five transatlantic sailings each year from New York to Southampton.
-Aforementioned, annually, the luxury ocean liner sails on a 134-night around-the-world cruise from New York to Southampton and then on to explore Madiera, Portugal, the Canary Islands, southern Africa, onto Australia and New Zealand via the Indian Ocean, then Asia, Arabia and the Mediterranean before returning to Southampton and eventually back to the Big Apple.
+Cunard's Queen Mary 2 offers between twenty to twenty-five transatlantic sailings each year from New York to Southampton.
+Aforementioned, annually, the luxury ocean liner sails on a 134-night around-the-world cruise from New York to Southampton and then on to explore Madeira, Portugal, the Canary Islands, southern Africa, onto Australia and New Zealand via the Indian Ocean, then Asia, Arabia and the Mediterranean before returning to Southampton and eventually back to the Big Apple.
 Special Needs Group is pleased to provide service to guests sailing on Queen Mary 2 embarking and disembarking in New York and Southampton as well as pre- or post-cruise land stays in each city.

 April 2017 Newsletter Full Article